 - Inside your slideshow, look for the “Advanced Settings” area.

 - Under “Image Crop”, choose “Disabled (Smart Pad)”.

 - Please note that the Smart Pad option is only compatible with Flex Slider, so you’ll need to make sure you’re using that slideshow library.

 To show you how Smart Pad works, I’ve created a slideshow with one portrait and one landscape image.
 This screenshot below shows how the landscape image appears:

 This next screenshot shows how the portrait image appears in the same slideshow.
 The image maintains the correct height and width ratio and also doesn’t disrupt the size of the slideshow.
 Smart Pad has automatically added the correct amount of padding to this portrait image.

 More about Smart Pad and Cropping

 Smart Pad is one solution to a tricky problem.
 If you don’t want your images to be cropped at all, and you want your slideshow to remain a consistent height, then you need to upload correctly sized images to begin with.
-The solution for portrait images is to add padding to the left and right hand size of your image as demonstrated below.
+The solution for portrait images is to add padding to the left and right hand size of your image as demonstrated above.